FullSol/my-training-notes/Week1_Review/Other_Questions.md

 # Other Questions

+> Note: Don't forget about this document.
+[Revature Study Guide](https://sites.google.com/revature.com/studyguide/java?authuser=0).
+The references in this document are from the internet through google searches.
+These provide additional references to the material below.

 ## What is SDLC?

 ## Explain the different phases of SDLC and its purpose to software development in general.